-Illustration 2-14 SCA Input Connectors
+Illustration 2-12 SCA Input Connectors

-2.8 Composite Input Connection
+2.9 Composite Input Connection

-You may feed composite stereo (or mono audio) directly to the RF exciter, bypassing the internal audio processor and stereo generator.
 To use the Crown transmitter as an RF Exciter only ("E" version or when using the "T" version with composite input), it is necessary to use the Composite Input section of the transmitter.
 This will feed composite stereo (or mono audio) directly to the RF exciter.
 In the "T" version, this will bypass the internal audio processor and stereo generator.
+See Section 2.12 on the next page for caution in using the bypass option.